 Too much of the time, underwear is an overlooked part of the wardrobe.
 Relegated to the backs of dark dresser drawers and thoughtlessly shuffled on every morning, it suffers from neglect: Maybe you’re stuck in a rut, busy with life or spending money elsewhere.
 It happens.
-But, refreshing your underwear is as important as buying a new toothbrush.
-What’s more, the new set provides comfortability and looks quite good (especially compared to those you've owned for the better part of a decade).
+But refreshing your underwear is as important as buying a new electric toothbrush.
+What’s more, the new set provides comfort and looks quite good (especially compared to those you've owned for the better part of a decade).
 Switching them out will make you feel better, too.
 I promise.

 Briefs might be considered the most practical underwear due to their supportive fit, non-creeping tendencies, breathable cotton fabric and no-nonsense waistband.
 And there’s nothing inherently wrong with white cotton, but there’s a range of colors and patterns available depending on your taste.
 Other options are made with odor-fighting merino wool, cooling bamboo fibers and breathable synthetics — all worth a look.

 In the mid-’90s, John Varvatos — then the head of menswear design at Calvin Klein — invented the boxer brief.
 This brilliant melding of boxer shorts and traditional briefs boasts the support of briefs while providing additional length in the leg for more coverage.
-The hybrid style is both comfortable, supportive and flattering.
+The hybrid style is comfortable, supportive and flattering.

 Trunk briefs toe the line between traditional briefs and boxer briefs.
 Longer than the former and shorter than the latter, they essentially have the same cut as Sean Connery’s swim trunks in Goldfinger, hence the name.
 Again, because they’re a bit longer than the traditional brief, they appear more modern than traditional briefs.
 Definitely geared more for the athletically focused, they’re supportive without feeling restrictive in the upper leg.